VultureProject/vulture-doc/vultureOS/docs/services/listener.md

  - PROOFPOINT TRAP
  - WAF CLOUD PROTECTOR

-`Verify certificate` : Enable the verification of the certificate used by the API endpoint
+`Verify certificate` : Enable the verification of the certificates used by the API endpoint

-`Custom certificate` : Provide a custom certificate previously added in [X509 Certificates](../global_config/pki.md) menu
+`Custom certificate` : Provide a custom certificate previously added in the [X509 Certificates](../global_config/pki.md) menu

 ### Vendor Log API Forcepoint specific parameters